hydroper/rust-langmeantree/README.md

-# langmeantree
+# SModel

-The `langmeantree` crate provides an intuitive way to describe meanings of a language using dynamic dispatches and hierarchy definitions using an arena.
+SModel (Semantic Modeling) for Rust provides an intuitive way to describe semantic symbols of a language using dynamic dispatches and hierarchy definitions using an arena that allows for circular references.

-`langmeantree` may be used for language compiler codebases for representing meanings, also referred to as *symbol* references.

 *Note: this crate is not yet implemented.*